Peterhead Power Station Explainer

 Energy giant SSE and the fossil fuel company Equinor are proposing to build a new and additional gas-fired plant next to the existing gas-fired plant at Peterhead power station in Aberdeenshire

-The developers are predicting that it would not be operational until 2027 at the earliest, and could be running for decades to come
+The developers were predicting that it would not be operational until 2027 at the earliest, although concerted campaigning has undoubtedly slowed this down.
+Official documents admit the new plant could be running until 2059 at least.

 The current Peterhead plant was Scotland’s single biggest polluter from 2018 to 2020 and again in 2022.
 In 2022 it belched out 1.35 million tonnes of carbon dioxide emissions.